-We apply feature visualization to each of the 300,000 activation vectors to obtain individual activation images.
-Once we obtain a summary graph, we also apply feature visualization to the averaged activation vector per cluster (node) to obtain an averaged activation image for each cluster.
-Feature visualization is not without drawbacks; due to the optimization process and the size of each cluster, it can generate abstract images that remain hard to interpret.
+Applying feature visualization to all 300K activation vectors results in corresponding images that are likely to produce such activations, which we call activation images.
+Once we obtain a mapper graph, we also apply feature visualization to the averaged activation vector per cluster to obtain an averaged activation image for each cluster.
+However, feature visualization is not without drawbacks; due to the optimization process and the size of each cluster, it can generate abstract images that remain hard to interpret.